semdy/iconfont-generator/README.md

-# iconfont for web and miniprogram
+# genterate iconfont for web and miniprogram

 add, edit or remove a svg from `assets/icons` directory, the building will auto start and generate font files.